YaaseenK/Linux_Operating_System_Full_course_2023/4.Linux File Structure/Root.md

-proc = processes folder/ system information root = home directory for the root account which is the highest privilege account on the Linux run = drives are auto mounted sbin = similar to bin but dedicated to certain commands which cna be run by higher privilege users snap = new way of installing applications sys tmp = files are temp stored usr = files and utilities shared between users
+proc = processes folder/ system information root = home directory for the root account which is the highest privilege account on the Linux run = drives are auto mounted sbin = similar to bin but dedicated to certain commands which can be run by higher privilege users snap = new way of installing applications swap = extra place for things stored in the memory which hasn't been accessed in awhile sys tmp = files are temp stored usr = files and utilities shared between users